 1. Slow process

-Candidates have little patience for a long and drawn out hiring process.
+Candidates have little patience for a long and drawn-out hiring process.
 Their time is precious, so why wait for an opportunity that could take twice as long as the standard employer?
 Within the UK, Glassdoor determines the average time it takes to hire is 27.5 days.
-Therefore any longer than this and employers face the risk of candidates abandoning their application, dropping out and moving on to other potential (competitor) job opportunities.
+Therefore any longer than this and employers face the risk of candidates abandoning their application, dropping out and moving on to another potential (competitor) job opportunity.

 Often slow hiring can be the result of; limited resources, small budgets, or an ineffective and complicated recruitment process that’s off-putting to the majority of potential job seekers.